leovxyz/cmd/ARCHITECTURE.md

 ## Overview

-The Command Menu is a component featuring a dynamic search interface for interacting with a list of items from an external API.
+The Command Menu is a component featuring a dynamic search interface for interacting with a list of countries fetched from the REST Countries API.

 ## Core Functionalities

 1. **Data Fetching**
-   - Utilizes the Fetch API to retrieve country data from an external API
+   - Utilizes the Fetch API to retrieve country data from the REST Countries API
    - Implements error handling and data processing

 2. **Dynamic Content Generation**